GEM-benchmark/NL-Augmenter/transformations/font_change/README.md

 ## How does the transformation work?

-Font Change uses the mapping from [𝓾𝓷𝓲𝓬𝓸𝓭𝓮 𝙛𝙤𝙧𝙢𝙖𝙩𝙩𝙚𝙧](https://github.com/DenverCoder1/unicode-formatter) (MIT license) to change the font of random words in the input sentence.
+Font Change adapts the appearance of randomly selected words in the input sentence.
+For each selected word, one of several possible appearance changes is chosen randomly.
+Such changes are achieved using Unicode characters based on mapping tables from the [𝓾𝓷𝓲𝓬𝓸𝓭𝓮 𝙛𝙤𝙧𝙢𝙖𝙩𝙩𝙚𝙧](https://github.com/DenverCoder1/unicode-formatter) (MIT license) tool.

 Examples: